Spotify's Strategy Analysis

 To unlock the potential of human creativity by giving a million creative artists the opportunity to live off their art and billions of fans the opportunity to enjoy and be inspired by it.

-Where Spotify Technology S.A.
-Plays Strategically
+Where Spotify Plays Strategically

 Spotify competes in the global digital audio and entertainment streaming market, targeting a broad demographic of listeners and creators across 184 countries through its mobile, desktop, and connected device applications.